krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

       end
     end

-Notice how the `string`s and `text` from our `rails generate` command translate magically to this migration.
+Notice how the `string`s and `text` from our `bin/rails generate` command translate magically to this migration.
 We'll dive deeper into this as we get more comfortable with databases.
-From the command line, type `rake db:migrate` to run this migration and create the posts table with three columns.
+From the command line, type `bin/rake db:migrate` to run this migration and create the posts table with three columns.

 ## 7. moving posts into db via seeds.rb [★](https://github.com/lighthouse-labs/lighthouse_forum/commit/6aeaa552ecffb5fc44f98aa84bd87f4e6da91289)